Vivonet/Gravity/README.md

 An example: If I want to add a sub-element to my interface to display information in a table, I would drag a UITableView into my XIB or Storyboard, bind its delegate to my controller, and implement a handful of UITableView *delegate* methods on my controller.
 The methods we are adding to our view controller do not pertain to the objective role of that class, they pertain to the function of a *child* of that class.
 This means that the more children you have to manage in your class, the bigger that class is itself going to get, managing all of those children's delegate methods.
 Not a good design.

-In Gravity, the view talks directly to the model and views can be broken down into as many levels of embedded views as you like.
+In Gravity, the view talks directly to the model (or if you prefer a looser separation of concerns, a view-model) and views can be broken down into as many levels of embedded views as you like.
 There's often no controller even involved.
 Your XML file represents your view.
 The model, as always, is independent and has no knowledge of the view or the controller, but through its documented interface exposes the properties and methods that will ultimately be accessed by the view, by means of property dot-notation and data binding.

 This establishes the view's connection to the model.
 Notice the controller isn't even involved yet.
 In many cases in Gravity a controller is actually not needed, believe it or not.
 Unlike Apple's model, where the view controller is fundamental, in Gravity it's the least important citizen.
 In Gravity, the controller is there to essentially do anything that you can't just do in your gravity file itself.
 So any arbitrary logic (i.e. code) goes into the controller.
 The controller is the thinking part.
 The model and the view are just the data and the displaying of that data, respectively.

 In Gravity, to add a table to your view you add a UITableView node to your layout and provide it with a *row template*, which is itself a view hierarchy that is either written directly into the document, or a reference to an encapsulated child layout.
 Each instantiation of a row from the template will have a different data context (model object) for each element of the table's data source, and will render itself accordingly.
-And we *still* don't need a controller for any of this.
+And we *still* don't need a controller for any of this!

+###Super Extensibility
+Gravity was designed with extensibility in mind from the get-go.
+I knew that there was no way I could personally write every possible feature into Gravity myself, so I designed it so you could all help out! `;)`

+Gravity actually has two tiers of extensibility: **class support** and **plugins**.
+Class support is far simpler, and gives you a dead simple way to add Gravity support to any `UIView` subclass you may or may not control.
+Support is added to a class by means of adopting the `GravityElement` protocol.
+This protocol has only one required method (and a couple of optional ones) that allows you to handle custom attributes for configuring with your class in XML form.

+Gravity also has a lower-level hook-based plugin model that allows you to add whatever amazing functionality to Gravity you can dream up.
+In fact, most of the actual behavior of Gravity is implemented as either class support or plugins, which not only demonstrates how capable the architecture is, but also serves as a handy source of example code!

+If you find yourself confused as to the difference between class support and plugins, the simplest way to think of it is like this: class support only deals with the elements in your XML file that represent (and have the same name as) your class.
+If the work you need to do (and the information you need to access) is limited to that single node (or its child nodes), then all you need is to implement the `GravityElement` protocol on your class/extension.
+On the other hand, if the functionality you are authoring applies to potentially multiple different elements, (including potentially all elements), a plugin is what you need.

+So go wild with plugins and please share what you create!
+Plugins are like the apps of Gravity: the more there are, the more value the platform has.

 ###Rapid Prototyping
 Once you get the hang of it, Gravity is so simple you can often use it to build *actual* interfaces faster than you could mock them up using a mockup tool.
 Use it to sketch out a functioning UI for your app in minutes rather than the hours native Auto Layout would take.